OpenMD/OpenMD/samples/water/iceCrystals/README.md

 The following structures are unit cells for proton-ordered ice-Ih crystals.

-HO-struct5.omd	HO-struct6.omd	HO-struct7.omd
+HO-struct1.omd		    HO-struct13.omd		HO-struct2.omd		HO-struct6.omd
+HO-struct10.omd		HO-struct14.omd		HO-struct3.omd		HO-struct7.omd
+HO-struct11.omd		HO-struct15.omd		HO-struct4.omd		HO-struct8.omd
+HO-struct12.omd		HO-struct16.omd		HO-struct5.omd		HO-struct9.omd

 These structures come from Table 1. of "Quantum-Chemical and Force-Field Investigations of Ice Ih" by Thomas K. Hirsch and Lars Ojamae, J. Phys.
 Chem.
 B (2004) 108, 15856-15864.
+HO-struct1.omd	is actually ice XI.
 When replicated, HO-struct6.omd and HO-struct7.omd create proton stripes on the basal surfaces.

+In order to generate larger crystals from these structures, use omd2omd with the -x -y -z flags to replicate these unit cells in the x, y, and z dimensions.
+Also, while you are unable to cleave the crystals with the current OpenMD software, you are able to rotate these crystals exposing the prismatic and secondary prismatic facets using the -p -q -r functionality of omd2omd.

 NOTE:
 These structures are ideal ice crystals, and should be gently equilibrated with whichever water model you choose.
 Depending on the model, these starting structures may be more or less favorable.
 A sample equilibration scheme might be as follows.